Complaints Policy

 - Matters that have previously been considered under the complaints policy; however, where the problem is a reoccurring issue, we will consider older reports as part of the background to the

 - A new request for service when a customer informs us of a problem for the first time.
-For example, if the word complaint is used during an initial report of a repair that has not yet been notified to the Group.
+For example, if the word complaint is used during an initial report of a repair that has not yet been notified to Amplius.

-- Dissatisfaction with a Group policy or procedure where there has not been a service failure; these are recorded as a comment concerning policy feedback and passed to the policy owner to be considered in the next review.
+- Dissatisfaction with an Amplius policy or procedure where there has not been a service failure; these are recorded as a comment concerning policy feedback and passed to the policy owner to be considered in the next review.

 - Disagreement with a decision where there is another procedure to appeal the outcome, such as a dispute about service charges, succession, or home improvements.